serverless/blog/posts/2018-04-25-what-are-serverless-components-how-use.md

 Any cloud service can be packaged as a Serverless Component.

-Within each Component is the provisioning, rollback and removal functionality for that service, which you can run via the [Serverless Components CLI](https://github.com/serverless/components).
+Within each Component is the provisioning, rollback, and removal functionality for that service, which you can run via the [Serverless Components CLI](https://github.com/serverless/components).

-Components expose minimal configuration with same defaults so that you can configure the resource it contains more easily.
-To do this, add the Components you wish to provision in a “components” property within a serverless.yml file.
+Components expose minimal configuration with sane defaults so that you can configure the resource it contains more easily.
+To do this, add the Component you wish to provision in a “components” property within a serverless.yml file.

 <image src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/components/serverless-components-s3-config.png">

-Run “components deploy” to provision the resource.
+Run `components deploy` to provision the resource.

 ### Composing components into higher-order components

 Say you want to write a serverless image processing API that pulls images from S3 and modifies them.
-To do so, you might create an AWS API Gateway endpoint to call an AWS Lambda function which pulls an image from the AWS S3 bucket and modifies it.
+To do so, you might create an AWS API Gateway endpoint to call an AWS Lambda function, which then pulls an image from the AWS S3 bucket and modifies it.

 [We currently offer Components for all of these services](https://github.com/serverless/components/tree/master/registry).
 Each with simple configuration inputs so that you can configure their underlying resources easily and deploy them quickly.